-- you wish to embark on individual stock investing across multiple industries and not constrain to a particular country
+- Wish to embark on individual stock investing across multiple industries and not constrained to a particular country

-- you wish to learn about a proper, full investment process, from idea generation to the maintenance of a portfolio on an ongoing basis
+- Wish to learn about a proper, full investment process, from idea generation to the maintenance of a portfolio on an ongoing basis

-- you wish to learn about the different ways of valuing companies
+- Wish to learn about the different ways of valuing companies

-- who look upon investing not just gambling on a piece of paper but as speculating on listed business
+- Look upon investing not just gambling on a piece of paper but as speculating on listed business

-- who wish to equipped themselves with the competency to get started
+- Wish to equip themselves with the competency to get started

-- who wish to learn from practitioners how they make use of each competency area, within the full set of competency required for investing
+- Wish to learn from practitioners how they make use of each competency area, within the full set of competencies required for investing

-- who have time and willing to put in effort to look into individual stock investing.
+- Has time and is willing to put in the effort to look into individual stock investing?
 Also for those who think this is a good skill-set to invest upon

-Students learn through a series of articles and video based modules.
+Students of the course learn through a series of articles and video-based modules.
 These modules will go through all the competencies of their investment methodology.

-Thereafter, students will be able to sign up for 9 hour Investment Quadrant Workshops conducted by Victor and Rusmin (usually during weekends).
+Thereafter, students will be able to sign up for 6-hour Investment Quadrant Webinar Workshops conducted by Victor and Rusmin (usually during weekends).

-Through these workshop, students will be able to refresh or be enlightened on the nuances of each modules that they might have missed out.
-During these workshops, case studies and question & answers will be carried out, so that students can come full circle to see how the concepts come together.
+Through these workshops, students will be able to refresh or be enlightened on the nuances of each module that they might have missed out on.
+During these workshops, case studies and questions & answers will be carried out, so that students can come full circle to see how the concepts come together.

-There is also an online questions and answers medium where students can interact with trainers and fellow students
+There is also an online question and answers medium where students can interact with trainers and fellow students

-It is Live now but only in a limited window.
+Investment Quadrant is LIVE now but only in a limited window.

-If you are interested, you have until 12th May, Sunday 23:59 to signed up for it (approx 17 days more).
+If you are interested, you have until 10th July, Sunday 23:59 to sign up for it.